OmerEfron/friendlines-push-notification/README.md

 ## Key Features Implementation

-### Creating Newsflashes
+### Publishing Headlines
-1. Navigate to the "Create" tab
+1. Navigate to the "Write" tab (✍️)
-2. Enter your message (180 character limit)
+2. Compose your headline (180 character limit)
-3. Select groups and/or friends to send to
+3. Select news sections and/or specific contacts
-4. Tap "Post" - an in-app notification will appear
+4. Tap "Publish Headline" - breaking news notification appears

-### Adding Friends
+### Building Your Network
-1. Go to the "Friends" tab
+1. Go to the "Network" tab (🌐)
-2. Search by username or email
+2. Search journalists by username or email
-3. Send friend request
+3. Send connection request
-4. Once accepted, you can send newsflashes directly to them
+4. Once accepted, share headlines directly with them

-### Profile Management
+### News Feed Experience
-1. Go to "Profile" tab to view your profile
+1. "Home" tab shows all headlines in news website layout
-2. Edit your bio
+2. Featured articles appear with large hero images
-3. View your stats (newsflashes, friends, groups)
+3. Filter by sections using top navigation
-4. Logout from your profile screen
+4. Pull to refresh for latest headlines

 ## Future Enhancements